-Operation, maintenance, and repair of heavy duty steering and suspension systems.
-Includes instruction in steering column and steering gear, power steering unit, steering linkage, suspension, wheel alignment, and related components diagnosis and repair.
+This is a course designed to provide advanced skills and knowledge related to the operation, maintenance, and repair of heavy duty steering and suspension systems, Includes instruction in steering column and steering gear, power steering unit, steering linkage, suspension, wheel alignment, and related components diagnosis and repair.

-DET 2273 Electrical/Electronic Systems III
+DET 2273 ELECTRICAL/ ELECTRONIC SYSTEMS III

-Diagnosis, service, and repair of electrical and electronic systems on diesel engines.
-Includes instruction in electronic fuel management systems.)
+This course is designed to provide advanced skills and knowledge associated with the diagnosis, service, and repair of electrical and electronic systems on diesel engines, includes instruction in electronic fuel management systems.